tomocafe/dotfiles/README.md

 ## search

 The script `search` will invoke [`ack`](https://github.com/beyondgrep/ack2), passing through all arguments, and return the matches in a base-36-indexed paged list.
 The companion command `search-select` allows you to select a match by its index and perform an arbitrary action, by default opening the matched file to the matching line number using `$EDITOR` from your environment settings.
 Issuing `search-select` with no argument recalls all the match results.
-The last 10 searches are cached; you can list the caches with `search-list-cache` and then prefix any invocation of `search-select` with the argument `+<cache ID>` to draw from a different cache from the default (1).
+The last 10 searches are cached; you can list the caches with `search-list-cache` and then prefix any invocation of `search-select` with the argument `+<cache ID>` to draw from a different cache from the default (`0`: the most recent).
 Searching with [`ag`](https://github.com/ggreer/the_silver_searcher) is supported by using `search-ag` instead of `search` or `search-ack`.
 To perform an arbitrary non-default action on the selection using `search-select`, append the command as the last argument using `{file}` as a placeholder for the match's file path and `{line}` as the match's line number, or alternatively, the first occurrence of `{}` will receive the file path and the second will receive the line number.

 Examples: